dapr/installer-bundle/README.md

   }
 ```

-> Note: `details.json` file has been set with Read-Only permissions(0444) by default.
-It is advised to not modify it's contents, which might lead to undefined behavior during Dapr initialization.
+> Note: `details.json` file has been set with Read-Only permissions (0444) by default.
+It is advised to not modify it's contents, which may lead to undefined behavior during Dapr initialization.

 ## Setup
 Each release of Dapr Installer Bundle includes various OSes and architectures.
 These packages can be manually downloaded and used to initialize dapr locally.